-There is a charge of \$5.00 for each transcript (unofficial or official), except for the first request, which is complimentary.
+For former students and alumni, the College will provide one complimentary transcript upon request; there is a charge of \$5.00 for each additional transcript (unofficial or official).
 The student's account must be paid in full and all financial, academic, or disciplinary holds cleared before any transcript or diploma can be issued.
-All requests for transcripts must be made in writing to the registrar with the student's written signature on the request as mandated by federal law.
-An official transcript will not be sent directly to the student.
-Transcript Release Forms are available online at www.UrshanCollege.org.
+All requests for transcripts must be submitted to the registrar via official form (see website).

-End-of-Year Touring Groups
+End-of-Year Touring Groups (e.g. Chorale)

-To participate in end-of-year touring groups a student must have a zero balance on his or her account.
+To participate in end-of-year touring groups and summer recruiting trips a student must have a zero account balance.